VasilevGleb/Fun-programms/README.md

 -- Progrsm can remeber user (but need password)

 ## NoEscape:
-Is a CyclosProgram that don't leave you go before you didn't wrote the right symbols
+Is a CyclosProgram that don't leave you go before you didn't wrote right symbols